cryptomator/cryptomator.github.io/content/open-source.en.md

 <div class="prose prose-sm md:prose max-w-none md:max-w-none">{{< markdownify >}}

-## Encrypt cloud storage with open source software: On the safe side with Cryptomator {#robust-crypto}
+## Encrypt Cloud Storage With Open Source Software: On the Safe Side With Cryptomator {#robust-crypto}

 Cryptomator is just such an open source encryption software.
 Thanks to its open source nature, maximum transparency is guaranteed.
 Thus, the security of your data is secured on many levels and constantly increased: